 - injury victims who do not have medical insurance

-We often get clients that were uninsured at the time of the accident or in a vehicle that did not have insurance.
+Our lawyers often get clients that were uninsured at the time of the accident or in a vehicle that did not have insurance.
 Their question is very straightforward: can I bring a claim?
 The answer is yes.

 You are also not going to find a lawyer to represent you in lawyers without charging you a lot of money.
 You are going to have lawyers like our firm bringing a claim against you.
 Still, we are not the ones you should fear the most because we are unlikely to be taking money out of your pocket.

-In the real world, few personal injury lawyers are making claims against uninsured motorist.
+In the real world, few personal injury lawyers are making claims against uninsured motorists.
 The juice is usually not worth the squeeze.
 Instead, plaintiffs' attorneys bring uninsured motorist claims against the victim's insurance company.
 Sure, the plaintiff might try to sue you because the uninsured motorist policy is not large enough.
 But this is in a very small minority of cases.

 If the case does not settle, you will, at least in Maryland, be named as a defendant.
 It would be smart to hire a lawyer (not us) to defend you, particularly if you have assets.
-But that is a steep investment and you have to balance the cost of hiring a lawyer versus your potential exposure.What If I Was Injured But Have No Medical Insurance?
+But that is a steep investment and you have to balance the cost of hiring a lawyer versus your potential exposure.

-If you have been injured and you were not at-fault for the car crash, we can help you find out how much money you can get as compensation for your loss, even if you were uninsured at the time of the collision.
-Call 800-553-8082 or get a free no obligation case consultation.
+If you have been injured and you were not at fault for the car crash, we can help you find out how much money you can get as compensation for your loss, even if you were uninsured at the time of the collision.
+Call 800-553-8082 or get a free no-obligation case consultation.